 - Star Control II reveals that the human-VUX First Contact failed not because the human captain off-handedly called his opposite number ugly, figuring the translators weren't working yet, but because the VUX find humans too ugly to let live.
 They simply used the "insult" as a pretext to prepare for war.
 They were conquered by the Ur-Quan and absorbed as Battle Thralls, which only worked in their favor.

-- In Star Trek Online the Klingon Empire uses Undine infiltration of the Gorn as an excuse for stepping up their border war with them into a full-scale invasion, and later retroactively try to use the same excuse to justify attacking the Federation (even though they had openly admitted in the backstory that they were just after territory).
+- In Star Trek Online the Klingon Empire uses Undine infiltration of the Gorn as an excuse for stepping up their border war with them into a full-scale invasion, and later try to retroactively use the same excuse to justify attacking the Federation (even though they had openly admitted in the backstory that they were just after territory).